ethantorone/Jesture/README.md

     - created commands to play desired music, change volume, and switch biome in response to gestures

 ## Things we're proud of
+- The CSS art and animations are very pretty :star:
+- Designed gesture creation and detection algorithms from scratch and they kinda work
+- Did not get stuck trying to integrate flask server

+## Challenges we ran into
+- Almost got stuck trying to integrate flask server